Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Abstract

 \section{Abstract}

-This first-of-its-kind paper presents a novel approach named PASAD that detects changes in perceptually fluent speech acoustics of young children.
+This paper presents a novel approach named \textit{PASAD} that detects changes in perceptually fluent speech acoustics of young children.
 Particularly, analysis of perceptually fluent speech enables identifying the speech-motor-control factors that are considered as the underlying cause of stuttering disfluencies.
 Recent studies indicate that the speech production of young children, especially those who stutter, may get adversely affected by situational physiological arousal.
 A major contribution of this paper is leveraging the speaker’s situational physiological responses in real-time to analyze the speech signal effectively.
-The presented PASAD approach adapts a Hyper-Network structure to extract temporal speech importance information leveraging physiological parameters.
-In addition, a novel non-local acoustic spectrogram feature extraction network identifies meaningful acoustic attributes.
-Finally, a sequential network utilizes the acoustic attributes and the extracted temporal speech importance for effective classification.
-We collected speech and physiological sensing data from $73$ preschool-age children who stutter (CWS) and who don't stutter (CWNS) in different conditions.
-PASAD’s unique architecture enables visualizing speech attributes distinct to a CWS’s fluent speech and mapping them to the speaker’s respective speech-motor-control factors (i.e., speech articulators).
-Extracted knowledge can enhance understanding of children’s fluent speech, speech-motor-control (SMC), and stuttering development.
-Our comprehensive evaluation shows that PASAD outperforms state-of-the-art multi-modal baseline approaches in different conditions, is expressive and adaptive to the speaker’s speech and physiology, generalizable, robust, and is real-time executable on mobile and scalable devices.
+The presented \textit{PASAD} approach adapts a \textit{Hyper-Network} structure to extract temporal speech importance information leveraging physiological parameters.
+Moreover, we collected speech and physiological sensing data from $73$ preschool-age children who stutter (\textit{CWS}) and who do not stutter (\textit{CWNS}) in different conditions. \textit{PASAD}’s unique architecture enables identifying speech attributes distinct to a \textit{CWS}’s fluent speech and mapping them to the speaker’s respective speech-motor-control factors.
+Extracted knowledge can enhance understanding of children’s speech-motor-control and stuttering development.
+Our comprehensive evaluation shows that \textit{PASAD} outperforms state-of-the-art multi-modal baseline approaches in different conditions, is expressive and adaptive to the speaker’s speech and physiology, generalizable, robust, and is real-time executable.